aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/copy-range-data-only/_index.md

                 workbook = new Workbook();
             }

-            // Get the first Worksheet Cells.
-            const cells = workbook.worksheets.get(0).cells;
+            // Get the cells of the first worksheet. const cells = workbook.worksheets.get(0).cells;

             // Fill some sample data into the cells.